nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-customize-the-versioning-and-comment-widget-on-document-edit-form.md

 ---
-title: How to Customize the Versioning and Comment Widget on Document Edit Form
+title: 'HOWTO: Customize the Versioning and Comment Widget on Document Edit Form'
 review:
     comment: ''
     date: '2015-12-01'